 1979 African Rhythm and African Sensibility: Aesthetics and Social Action in African Musical Idioms.
 Chicago: University of Chicago Press, 1979.

-A Drummer’s Testament: Dagbamba Society and Culture in the Twentieth Century. www.adrummerstestament.com.
+in progress A Drummer’s Testament: Dagbamba Society and Culture in the Twentieth Century. www.adrummerstestament.com.

 1971 Politics, Law and Ritual in Tribal Society.
 Oxford: Basil Blackwell.